CPScript/Kitty-Tools/README.md

 ----
 > this repo is under a licence.
-"CPScript" is not responsible for your actions... please use this tool whisly
+"CPScript" is not responsible for your actions... please use this tool wisly(sorry for any spelling errors in this readme)
 > Don't forget to follow `CPScript` for a cookie